 Teaching and leading is a privilege.
 It comes through devotion to yourself and enables you to unlock your unique gifts.
 Effective teaching and leadership is part of a lifetime of practice, mentorship, and ongoing learning.
 Certifying teachers is a responsibility that I take seriously.
 This is no quick, over-the-counter teacher training.
 It involves showing up, opening to yourself, stepping out of your comfort zone, and taking the time to ground yourself and get ready.
 In my opinion, too many yoga teachers are sent out into the world prematurely, and it does yoga and our communities a disservice.

-To stay in integrity with the depth of the work of The Practice®, and to be certain that this special experience is upheld by our community of teachers, I will take time to honor you and work closely with you to make sure you are ready for certification.
-This is the purpose of the application process at the end of the 9-month training.
-The application will include a written paper, a private session with me, and community offerings of The Practice®.
+To stay in integrity with the depth of the work of The Practice®, and to be certain that this special experience is upheld by our community of teachers, should you decided to be certified, I will take time to honor you and work closely with you to make sure you are ready for certification.
+This is the purpose of the Intensive Training at the end of the 6-month immersion.
+The certification process will also include an application, a private session with me, and community offerings of The Practice®.

 Our vision is to take the magic of The Practice® to women across the country.
 To build a community of facilitators committed to helping women awaken through connection.
 What we are building is unique from other yoga or fitness expressions, because as a community of facilitators, we will grow and move together.
-Every Practice session, whether in California, or New York, will move together quarterly through the same conversations, and at the same time and pace.
-The power of having hundreds and thousands of women across the globe, sharing in the same conversation is a force.
+The power of having hundreds and thousands of women across the globe, sharing in the same conversations and dropping into circle together is a force.
 Once certified you will become a facilitator, a pioneer, and a catalyst for this movement.

 Eden Amadora is a spirit and embodiment coach, as well as a voice coach, sound healer, singer and devotional “prayer-formance” artist.
 She finds great joy in empowering others to embody and express their most essential, radiant selves and discover their authentic voices.
 As an ordained priestess of the 13 moon mystery school, Eden provides archetypal guidance working with individuals and focalizing circles with guided meditation, chanting, devotional singing and embodiment practices of the sacred feminine.
 She is also a graduate of SMI and the Institute of Indigenous Arts and teaches sound/movement integration, combining her love of sound healing and somatic mindfulness practices in private sessions as well as retreats and daylong workshops.
 Check out Eden’s work at www.edenamadora.com.